fathi-riham-mn/QuickFitApp/README.md

 Developed by MN Fathima Riham[321425551].

-This structure ensures clear organization, making it easy to navigate and scale the project.
+This structure ensures clear organization, making navigating and scaling the project easy.
 You can extend or modify the components as needed!